 \subsection{Baselines}

-We evaluate MMOU on a diverse set of baselines spanning omni-modal, audio-only, vision-only, and text-only models. \textbf{Audio-Visual Multimodal Large Language Models.} We evaluate SOTA large omni-modal models that are explicitly designed to jointly process audio and visual inputs.
+We evaluate MMOU on a diverse set of baselines spanning omni-modal, audio-only, vision-only, and text-only models.

+\textbf{Audio-Visual Multimodal Large Language Models.} We evaluate SOTA large omni-modal models that are explicitly designed to jointly process audio and visual inputs.
 These models integrate modality-specific encoders with a shared language backbone and are trained using large-scale multimodal instruction-tuning data.
 We include both closed-source and open-source omnimodal models.
-Specifically, the closed-source baselines include Gemini~2.5~Flash and Pro \cite{comanici2025gemini}.
-The open-source omni-modal models evaluated are Qwen~2.5-Omni \cite{xu2025qwen25omni}, Qwen~3-Omni-Instruct, Qwen~3-Omni-Think \cite{xu2025qwen3omnitechnicalreport}, Phi-4~Multimodal \cite{abouelenin2025phi}, Gemma~3n \cite{gemmateam2025gemma3technicalreport}, MiniCPM \cite{openbmb2025minicpm-o2.6}, Video-LLaMA~2 \cite{cheng2024videollama2}, OmniVinci \cite{ye2025omnivincienhancingarchitecturedata}, and Baichuan-Omni \cite{li2025baichuan}.
+Specifically, the closed-source baselines include Gemini~2.5~Flash and Pro \citep{comanici2025gemini}.
+The open-source omni-modal models evaluated are Qwen~2.5-Omni \citep{xu2025qwen25omni}, Qwen~3-Omni-Instruct, Qwen~3-Omni-Think \citep{xu2025qwen3omnitechnicalreport}, Phi-4~Multimodal \citep{abouelenin2025phi}, Gemma~3n \citep{gemmateam2025gemma3technicalreport}, MiniCPM \citep{openbmb2025minicpm-o2.6}, Video-LLaMA~2 \citep{cheng2024videollama2}, OmniVinci \citep{ye2025omnivincienhancingarchitecturedata}, and Baichuan-Omni \citep{li2025baichuan}.

 \textbf{Audio-only and Vision-Only MLLMs.} To isolate the contributions of visual and audio cues, we additionally evaluate MMOU using modality-restricted models.
-For vision-only large vision–language models, we consider Qwen3-VL-32B-Instruct and Qwen3-VL-8B-Instruct~\citep{bai2025qwen3vltechnicalreport} and Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen2}.
-For audio-only evaluation, we include Audio Flamingo 3~\cite{goel2025audio} and Qwen3-Omni-Instruct~\citep{xu2025qwen3omnitechnicalreport} operating in audio-only mode.
-This setup enables a controlled analysis of unimodal performance and highlights the necessity of joint audio-visual reasoning.
+For vision-only large vision–language models, we consider Qwen3-VL-32B-Instruct and Qwen3-VL-8B-Instruct~\citep{bai2025qwen3vltechnicalreport} and Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen25vl}.
+For audio-only evaluation, we include Audio Flamingo 3~\citep{goel2025audio} and Qwen3-Omni-Instruct~\citep{xu2025qwen3omnitechnicalreport} operating in audio-only mode.